Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Verify that both projects are in a GCP Organization.
 Share the VPC from one project and request that the Compute Engine instances in the other project use this shared VPC.
 - [ ] Verify that you are the Project Administrator of both projects.
 Create two new VPCs and add all instances.
 - [ ] Verify that you are the Project Administrator of both projects.
 Create a new VPC and add all instances.

+To enable traffic between multiple groups of Compute Engine instances running in two different GCP projects, each with its own VPC, the best option is:

+**[2] Verify that both projects are in a GCP Organization.
+Share the VPC from one project and request that the Compute Engine instances in the other project use this shared VPC.**

+This option is correct because:
+- **Shared VPC** allows you to connect multiple projects within the same organization to a common VPC network.
+This facilitates communication between instances in different projects without needing to create additional VPCs or move instances.
+- By sharing the VPC, you can manage network policies and configurations centrally, which simplifies network administration and enhances security.

+The reasons why the other options are incorrect:

+**[1] Verify that both projects are in a GCP Organization.
+Create a new VPC and add all instances.**
+- Creating a new VPC and adding all instances would require migrating existing instances, which is complex and potentially disruptive.
+It's also unnecessary when Shared VPC can achieve the same goal without moving instances.

+**[3] Verify that you are the Project Administrator of both projects.
+Create two new VPCs and add all instances.**
+- Creating two new VPCs and adding instances would duplicate effort and resources, leading to increased complexity in network management.
+It's not efficient when Shared VPC provides a simpler solution.

+**[4] Verify that you are the Project Administrator of both projects.
+Create a new VPC and add all instances.**
+- Similar to option [1], this would require migrating instances, which is not necessary.
+Shared VPC offers a more efficient and less disruptive solution.

 **[⬆ Back to Top](#table-of-contents)**